 David Miller, Owner, CIO, and Senior Portfolio Manager of the Advisor since 2016, has served as the Portfolio Manager of the Fund since 2016.
-He is also the CIO of Catalyst Capital Advisors LLC ("Catalyst"), an affiliate of the Advisor, since 2016 and 2006, respectively.
+He is also the CIO of Catalyst Capital Advisors LLC ("Catalyst"), an affiliate of the Advisor, since 2016.
 He co-founded Catalyst in 2006 and is responsible for the day-to-day management of several funds managed by Catalyst.
-Mr. Miller is also a member of Catalyst International Advisors LLC since 2019, Insights Media LLC since 2019, and Catalyst Insurance Corporation II since 2018.
-Prior to founding Catalyst, Mr. Miller was the Chief Executive Officer of Investment Catalyst, an investment newsletter he founded in 2005, which worked to identify undervalued stocks with a near term catalyst for appreciation.
-He received a BS in Economics from the University of Pennsylvania, Wharton School and a MBA in Finance from the University of Michigan, Ross School of Business.
+Mr. Miller is also a member of Catalyst International Advisors LLC since 2019 and Insights Media LLC since 2019.
+He received a BS in Economics from the University of Pennsylvania, Wharton School and an MBA in Finance from the University of Michigan, Ross School of Business.